crueter/passmanpp/Choosing Options.md

  - No hashing with only a derivation function should also generally be avoided, but with something such as Blake2b it's still secure.
 It's also significantly faster.

 Encryption functions:
- - AES-256/GCM has been the industry standard for a very, very long time.
+ - AES-256/GCM has been the industry standard for an incredibly long time.
 Very fast, and basically the best you'll find.
 Due to how widely used it is, you'll likely find out very early on if a security vulnerability is found, meaning that I can replace it with a different encryption option quickly.
 Default option.
- - Twofish is "less" secure than AES, but in reality, it still hasn't been broken.
+ - Twofish/GCM is "less" secure than AES, but in reality, it still hasn't been broken.
+If it does, however, due to it having less adoption as AES, it might take longer to find out when this happens.
 No real advantage to AES, but use if you want.
- - SHACAL2 is extremely fast and just as secure.
+ - SHACAL2/EAX is very fast and just as secure.
 Relatively obscure, but standardized, so if you want unlocking to be fast, go ahead and use it.
+It's also "more versatile" than other options.
- - Serpent is another alternative to AES and Twofish.
+ - Serpent/GCM is another alternative to AES and Twofish.
 No real advantage to AES, but use if you want.

 Choosing options:
- - If you just want the "most" secure options, select Blake2b or SHA-3(256), Argon2id, and AES-256/GCM.
+ - If you just want the "most" secure options, select Blake2b or SHA-3, Argon2id, and AES-256/GCM.
+ - If you just want the most speed, select SHA-512, only derivation, and SHACAL2/EAX
  - Select others if you really have a reason to or want some sort of compatibility with other programs for whatever reason.
  - More hashing iterations makes it slower.
 Making it slower makes bruteforcing harder but it takes longer for your password to authenticate.
 Generally you'll want a value below 20, as anything higher can be very, very slow unless you've got a modern desktop Ryzen.
- - If your hardware does not have hardware AES encryption, avoid using AES-256.
-Go with anything else, as AES-256 is shown to (at least theoretically) be more vulnerable without hardware acceleration.
+ - If your hardware does not have hardware AES encryption, avoid using AES-256/GCM.
+Go with anything else, as AES is shown to (at least theoretically) be more vulnerable without hardware acceleration.